juvenotes/web/README.md

 See [Contribution Guidline](CONTRIBUTING.md) for guidelines.

 ## License
-The Juvenotes Web Application is open-sourced software licensed under the [MIT license](LICENSE.md).
+The Juvenotes Web Application is open-sourced software licensed under the [GPL license](LICENSE.md).